brianhdk/integration-service/README.md

 It is possible to disable the IntegrationDb entirely, if you are using the Integration Service in a way where the requirement on an underlying database seems overkill.
 Maybe you're using it to expose some few HTTP services or maybe you're using it as a "Run-Once" Legacy Migration platform.

 Disabling the IntegrationDb is easy.
-Use the **.Database(...)** method on part of bootstrapping Integration Service.
+Use the **.Database(...)** method to access the IntegrationDbConfiguration.
+See below:

 ```c#
 namespace ConsoleApplication16